puppetlabs/trapperkeeper/README.md

 Trapperkeeper provides some automatic configuration for logging during application startup.
-This way, services don't have to deal with that independently, and all services running in the same trapperkeeper container will be able to share a common logging configuration.
+This way, services don't have to deal with that independently, and all services running in the same Trapperkeeper container will be able to share a common logging configuration.
 The built-in logging configuration is compatible with `clojure.tools/logging`, so services can just call the `clojure.tools/logging` functions and logging will work out of the box.

 The logging implementation is based on [`logback`](http://logback.qos.ch/).
-This means that trapperkeeper will look for a `logback.xml` file on the classpath, but you can override the location of this file via configuration.
+This means that Trapperkeeper will look for a `logback.xml` file on the classpath, but you can override the location of this file via configuration.
 This is done using the configuration setting `logging-config` in a `global` section of your ini files.